Exact Clustering of Weighted Graphs via Semidefinite Programming: Derivation of the Recovery Guarantee

 \subsection{Nonnegativity of \(\bs\lambda\) and \(\bs\Xi\)}

 We first establish that the entries of \(\bs \Xi\), as constructed according to \eqref{eq: Xi choice 1}, are nonnegative with high probability.
-To do so, we will make repeated use of the following specialization of the Bernstein inequality, which provides a bound on the tail of a sum of bounded independent random variables; see, for example, \cite[Theorem~6]{lugosi2009},
+To do so, we will make repeated use of the following specialization of the Bernstein inequality which provides a bound on the tail of a sum of bounded independent random variables; see \citet[Section~2.8]{lugosi2009}, for more details regarding the Bernstein inequality.

 \begin{theorem} Let $x_1, \dots, x_m$ be \iid variables with mean $\mu$ and variance $\sigma^2$.
 Let $S = x_1 + \cdots + x_m$.
 Then

 for all $T > 1$. \end{theorem}